yufree/xcmsrocker/README.md

 # xcmsrocker: Rocker image for metabolomics data analysis

 Software and data is required for reproducible research.
 However, detailed workflows connecting software and data would be the key to reproducible research in metabolomics studies.
-Xcmsrocker is a linux based docker image to host the workflow of R based metabolomics software.
+Xcmsrocker is a linux based [rocker](https://www.rocker-project.org/)/docker image to host the workflow of [R based metabolomics software]((https://yufree.cn/en/2018/01/17/use-docker-to-package-your-metabolomics-study/)).
 It includes multiple mainstream R packages used in metabolomics study with RStduio as IDE.
-Such image could be deployed on single machine or clusters on the go.
+Such image could be deployed on single machine or [cluster(HPC or cloud computing)](https://yufree.cn/en/2022/05/26/using-xcmsrocker-on-hpc-via-singularity/).

-Besides, rmwf package is attached in this image to provide detailed workflow template( File - New File - R Markdown - From Template - Select template with {rmwf}) and facilitate the users to perform metabolomics data analysis and/or comparisons.
+Besides, `rmwf` package is attached in this image to provide detailed workflow template( File - New File - R Markdown - From Template - Select template with {rmwf}) and facilitate the users to perform metabolomics data analysis and/or comparisons.
 Specifically, paired mass distances dependent analysis (PMDDA) and reactomics analysis templates could be found here.

 You are welcome to contribute your new algorithm/software/workflow!
 Just PR!